-3.1 Critical judgements made in applying the accounting policies
+- 3. Critical accounting judgements and key sources of estimation uncertainty (Continued) - 3.1 Critical judgements made in applying the accounting policies

-The following are the critical judgements, apart from those involving estimations (see below) that management has made in the process of applying the Group's accounting policies and which have a significant effect on the amounts recognised in the financial statements.
+Management is of the opinion that there are no critical judgements (other than those involving estimates) that have a significant effect on the amounts recognised in the financial statements.